What is the purpose of having a centralized repository?

 The Data Repository component will work with the contributing study team to prepare the dataset for archiving, and to develop appropriate documentation that is comprehensive and will allow investigators not familiar with the study data to use it.

-The Biorepository component accepts a wide variety of specimens with some of the most common being serum, plasma, urine, tissue, DNA, and stool.
-Eligible studies approved to submit specimens to the NIDDK Biorepository should submit a representative archival set of specimens from all consented participants for future research use along with the specimen metadata and biological attributes.
+The Biorepository component accepts a wide variety of specimen types with some of the most common being serum, plasma, urine, tissue, DNA, and stool.
+Eligible studies approved to submit specimens to NIDDK-CR should submit a representative archival set of specimens from all consented participants for future research use along with the specimen metadata and biological attributes.
 A representative archival set is defined as a set of specimens that includes a portion of every material type collected at every timepoint from every consented participant.
 Contributing studies are encouraged to submit the archival set at regular intervals during the active study period, determined by participant and specimen accrual rates, rather than at the end of the study.
 In general, the Biorepository should not be used to store specimens that are being used for the active conduct of the study to meet main study, sub-study, or ancillary study aims.
 The Biorepository does not serve as the primary repository to support the day-to-day needs of active or ongoing studies, with few exceptions.
 In rare instances, and as determined by NIDDK Program and Repository personnel, specimens stored at the Biorepository as part of the archival set may be made available to the contributing study if needed to meet study-related aims.

 Can the NIDDK Central Repository do aliquoting?